-The 2nd row reads similar – Its February, I’m making the 2nd savings instalment for the year, i.e. Rs.5000/-.
+The 2nd row reads similar – Its February, I’m making the 2nd savings installment for the year, i.e. Rs.5000/-.
 Retirement is now 299 months away.

-I want you to recognise the fact that the ‘months away’ can be looked at from a different perspective.
-If you realise, these are the number of months during which your money can grow.
-For example, the very first instalment you make has the luxury to build (or compound) for 300 full months.
-The next month’s savings can grow only for 299 months, 3rd instalment has only 298 months to grow.
+I want you to recognize the fact that the ‘months away’ can be looked at from a different perspective.
+If you realize, these are the number of months during which your money can grow.
+For example, the very first installment you make has the luxury to build (or compound) for 300 full months.
+The next month’s savings can grow only for 299 months, 3rd installment has only 298 months to grow.
 So on and so forth.

 Now, the 5th and 6th assumptions state that we are increasing the savings rate by 10% every January.
 This means, if we are starting with Rs.5000/- for year 1, the 2nd year we bump this up by 10%, hence for the 2nd year we invest Rs.5,500/-.

 This is how it looks –

 The month counting continues the same way.
 For example, the Rs.5,500/- investment we make in the 2nd year January has only 288 months to grow or compound.

 I hope you get this flow for now.

 So what happens after you make these investments?
 Well, as per the assumption, each of these monthly investments we make, grows at 11% CAGR (compounded annual growth rate), for the respective months.

 For example, the very first investment that we make, i.e. Rs.5000/- gets to grow at the rate of 11%, for 300 months.
 So what would be the value of this investment at the end of 300 months?

 Well, by now, you should recognize that we can apply the concept of the future value of money and get the answer.
 The future value of money formula is –